js-sdsl/js-sdsl/README.md

 ```

 ### Other

-Please see `src/test.ts` to find usage.
+Just like other packages.

+If you want to get more help, viewing `src/test.ts` may help.

 ## Build by source code

-You can pull this repository and run `yarn build` or run `yarn test` to test our library.
+You can pull this repository and run `yarn build` to rebuild this library.

+## Unit test

+Before publishing, we conducted strict unit tests on each function, you can see `testResult.txt` to find our test
+results or run `yarn test` to reproduce it.

 ## License